acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 **Diagram Explanation**: This flowchart shows how the system handles different types of sensor gaps.
 The response varies based on gap duration and uncertainty status.
 Micro gaps (under 0.2s) are handled with motion prediction, short gaps (0.2-1.5s) use the gap tolerance mechanism, and extended gaps (over 1.5s) trigger different responses based on position uncertainty.

+> **For Beginners**: This shows how the robot deals with temporarily losing sight of the ball.
+For very brief losses, it predicts where the ball is going.
+For longer gaps, it slows down but keeps trying to track.
+For very long gaps, it might switch to different modes depending on how confident it is about the ball's position.

+> **For Experts**: The system implements a graceful degradation approach to sensor failures, with responses proportional to the severity and duration of the gap.
+Note the dual consideration of both gap duration and uncertainty status, creating a two-dimensional response matrix that handles various failure modes optimally.

 The gap tolerance mechanism adapts based on context:

 - **Adaptive Tolerance Time**: